SAP-samples/teched2022-XP260/exercises/ex5/README.md

 - BTP-CLC-0008

-## Exercise 5.1 Access the SAP Cloud Connector console
+## Exercise 5.1 Access the SAP Cloud Connector console and connect your SAP BTP subaccount

-In this exercise...
+In this exercise you will learn how to access the administration console of the SAP Cloud Connector and establish a connection to your subaccount in the cloud

 1. Open the SAP Cloud Connector adminstration console at https://localhost:8443
 <br><img src="/exercises/ex5/images/SCC_Logon.png" width="50%">